dkrolikowski/tull_coude_reduction/docs/source/page_wavelength_cal.rst

 Wavelength solution from arc lamps
 ----------------------------------

 The first part of wavelength calibration is to measure a wavelength solution mapping pixel to wavelength using a reference source -- in this case an arc lamp spectrum.
-This step is run with the :py:func:`wavelength_solution <wavelength_solve_and_calibrate.wavelength_solution>` function.
+This step is run with the :py:func:`wavelength_solution <modules.wavelength_solve_and_calibrate.wavelength_solution>` function.

 Reference files
 +++++++++++++++